 Helen has taught photography at USC for 19 years and has exhibited her work in galleries and museums nationally.
 She has long been interested in issues concerning the incarcerated and, after learning there was an intersection with service dog training, she began working with Cell Dogs in 2012.
 Helen runs the classes at James A. Musick Facility, and her favorite dog is usually the one that’s in front of her.

 Certified Service Dog Trainer

-Anna found her passion for dogs over 17 years ago when she began her career as a trainer.
+Anna found her passion for dogs over 20 years ago when she began her career as a trainer.
 She has taught countless dogs and people, and her experience includes basic obedience, behavior modification, AKC CGC certification (American Kennel Club Canine Good Citizen), agility, therapy work, and service work for dogs of various breeds and ages.
 Anna joined the team in 2013 to help transition dogs coming out of the correctional programs.
-Recently, she’s taken on exciting challenges in her new role, training our basic obedience graduates for service work.
+Currently, she’s in charge of the important work of training our basic obedience graduates for service work.

 With a 33-year career as a chiropractor under her belt, Janet was looking to volunteer with an organization that was dedicated to dogs or children.
 When the opportunity arose to work in rescuing, training, and rehoming unwanted pups, she jumped at the chance.
 She embraced the idea of being able to help shelter dogs, as well as at-risk youth, and joined Cell Dogs in 2015 to work with the OC Probation program.